 - Tailoring the Project Execution Plan for Mid-Scale Research Infrastructure Projects

-- The Role of LF in Inspiring and Maintaining a Balanced STEM Workforce
+- The Role of Major Facilities in Fueling the US STEM Workforce

 Do you have ideas about topics that should be included in the 2020 Large Facilities Workshop, or would you like to volunteer to lead or develop a session?
 Please contact us at: firstname.lastname@example.org.